- Department Calendar

 Pharmacology 100 Club

-- Allan D. Bass, Jr. & Sara Bass Graduate Assistance Fund – Established by private donations in memory of Allan D. Bass, Sr., who served as Chair of Pharmacology for more than two decades.
-Over the past two years, this fund has been used for helping students with family situations and travel home to be with an ill family member.
+- Allan D. Bass, Jr. & Sara Bass Graduate Assistance Fund: Established by private donations in memory of Allan D. Bass, Sr. who served as Chair of Pharmacology for more than two decades, this fund is available for students experiencing family or other personal emergencies.

-- Pharmacology Graduate Training Award – Initiated by contributions from Pharmacology faculty to enhance training of graduate students, their ability to participate in collaborations, courses and other endeavors to complement their training.
-Please see the attached testimonials from those who have benefited from this fund.
+- Pharmacology Graduate Education Enhancement Award: Initiated by contributions from Pharmacology faculty to enhance training of graduate students, their ability to participate in collaborations, courses, and other endeavors to complement their training.

 Joey V. Barnett, Ph.D.